Sandusky hearing delayed in Penn State abuse case

 "At this point, I don't think people in general would even be willing to give Jerry a fair trial."

-The judge who let Sandusky go free with unsecured bail was removed from the case after it was discovered she had donated to, and volunteered for, the charity The Second Mile.
+The judge who released Sandusky on unsecured bail was removed from the case after it was discovered she had donated to, and volunteered for, Sandusky's Second Mile charity.
 The replacement judge, Robert Scott, has no ties to Penn State.

 Sandusky is alleged to have met all his victims through the charity, which he founded in 1977.